Overview Expertise Related Insights, Events & Cases

 During pupillage, William gained experience in a variety of insurance disputes including:

-William has worked on a number of matters involving the Building Safety Act 2022, building on his experience in the Court of Appeal where this Act was considered:
+William has worked on a number of matters involving fire safety issues and the Building Safety Act 2022, including:

 William speaks conversational French.